Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 “Nobody will notice in Brattleboro,” he says, laughing, as he crosses the parking lot toward his truck.

 I drive up the hill, alone, toward the school, but I don’t see the guys.
 I want to see them.
 I don’t want to see them.
 I pull up to the curb at the highschool.
-I realize that I am trembling.
+I am surprised to find that I am trembling.

 I approach the front doors.
 I am buzzed inside.
 I speak to the woman behind the glass.